sjean/Fitness-RESTful-server/README.md

 # Fitness-RESTful-server
-This is a server end for Fitness APP. for more information please refer to report.doc https://dn-shimo-image.qbox.me/faYl81RdQyQYHJgS.png
+This is a server end for Fitness APP.<br />
+for more information please refer to report.doc<br />
+https://dn-shimo-image.qbox.me/faYl81RdQyQYHJgS.png